-The characterizing Spirobranchus triqueter are found in both warmer and colder waters experienced in the UK.
-Spirobranchus triqueter occurs from the Arctic, the eastern North Atlantic up to the Mediterranean, Adriatic, Black and Red Sea, the English Channel, the whole North Sea, Skagerrak, Kattegat, the Belts and Öresund up to Bay of Kiel (De Kluijver et al., 2016)
+The characterizing Spirobranchus triqueter is found in both warmer and colder waters experienced in the UK.
+Spirobranchus triqueter occurs from the Arctic, the eastern North Atlantic up to the Mediterranean.
+Also in the Adriatic, Black and the Red Seas, the English Channel, the whole North Sea, Skagerrak, Kattegat, the Belts and Öresund up to Bay of Kiel (de Kluijver et al., 2016).
+Thomas (1940) noted that Spirobranchus triqueter could not form tubes below 7°C, however, this effect is not considered to lead to mortality in adults at the duration of the acute pressure benchmark.
+Intertidal populations of Spirobranchus triqueter were reported to suffer 50% mortality at Mumbles, on the Gower after the extreme winter of 1962-63 (Crisp, 1964b), however, the decrease in temperature exceeds the pressure benchmark.